 However, you might wonder why you would model an aggregate measurement so that it can be staged?
 Why wouldn’t you use in-memory real-time aggregate measurements all the time?
 There are several reasons for using the StagedEntityStore pattern:

 - There might be large amounts of data that must be explored and analyzed.

-- You might have Analysis projects (that is, cubes) that you migrated from Microsoft Dynamics AX 2012 R3 as part of the code upgrade process to Dynamics 365 for Finance and Operations.
+- You might have Analysis projects (that is, cubes) that you migrated from Microsoft Dynamics AX 2012 R3 as part of the code upgrade process.
 Because of the complex views and joins that are present in the schema, query response times might not be acceptable for embedded visuals.
 However, you might not want to refactor the visuals to take advantage of NCCI technology immediately.

 - Unlike the operational database schema, the schema in Entity store is modeled specifically for reporting.
 Therefore, it's much easier to build new reports from the schema in Entity store.

 - Your scenario might not require that analytical data be updated within seconds of an operation.
 Most Power BI reports that are built to enable data exploration fall into this category.
 If data freshness of approximately 10 minutes is acceptable for your scenario, you might want to use the staged pattern.

 If one of the preceding reasons covers your situation, you should stage your aggregate measurement in Entity store and it use for Power BI integration.